-The buses, staffed wholly by trained volunteers, offer a safe haven, help diffuse trouble and provide medical support to people who need it.
-This helps reduce the negative impact of the night time economy on these towns, their businesses and their residents.
+Both of our specially adapted buses are staffed entirely by trained volunteers.
+As well as offering a safe haven for late-night visitors, our volunteers help diffuse trouble and provide medical support to people who need it.
+This helps reduce the negative impact of the night time economy on the businesses and residents of Colchester and Chelmsford.

-The SOS teams coordinate with other teams who are out and about on weekend nights – street pastors, doormen at pubs & clubs, the Police, Ambulance Service and A&E, so that issues can be quickly assessed and dealt with.
+The SOS teams coordinate with other support services – street pastors, doormen at pubs & clubs, the Police, Ambulance Service and A&E. This means that incidents can be quickly coordinated, assessed and dealt with.

 Non-medical support ranges from helping people to get home if they are disoriented or have lost their friends, victims of crime, being a safe haven for those who feel threatened or at risk, dealing with disputes and monitoring unwell people if an ambulance has been called.

-The SOS services are also used during the day.
-The Buses are available for use as mobile resources in towns, schools and communities.
+The Colchester SOS Bus and mini-bus are also available during the day as mobile resources in towns, schools and communities.
 They help promote community and youth engagement, contact with hard to reach groups, advocacy and volunteering, promoting partner agencies and their services, drug awareness, road safety and more.

 How are the SOS Buses funded?